FriesW/PushToProd/assembly/guide.md

 #### Solder

-First we will prepare the Teensy.
-The LEDs we are connecting expect 5V, but the Teensy is a 3.3V microcontroller.
+First prepare the Teensy.
+The LEDs expect 5V, but the Teensy is a 3.3V microcontroller.
 However, the Teensy has one built in 5V pin.
-Unfortunatley, due to technical reasons, we cannot use this pin directly.
-The software must use a different pin, which we will manually wire up to the 5V capabile pin.
+Unfortunately, due to technical reasons, the 5V pin cannot be used directly.
+The software must use a different pin, which you will manually wire up to the 5V capable pin.

 Thus, prepare and solder a short piece of (insulated) wire that will jump from the side breakout of pin 17 to the interior breakout of pin 24.

-Next, we will prepare the LEDs.
+Next, prepare the LEDs.

 WS2812 LEDs are digital LEDs, which have a data in pin and a data out pin.
 The LEDs are chained in series, such that the data output of each LED